 Jenkins job.
 Execute shell step in Build section.

-Also, we integrated fastlane work as a Jenkins job.
+Also, we integrated Fastlane work like a Jenkins job.
 It is easier to work with the Jenkins panel instead of a terminal, is it not?

-Of course, you can create your fastlane template using the command “fastlane init”, then add new steps to your fastlane lane or Jenkins job.
-Extended configuration will be explored in a separate series: “Continuous integration and Delivery processes”.
+Of course, you can create your Fastlane template using the command “Fastlane init”, then add new steps to your Fastlane lane or Jenkins job.
+The extended configuration will be explored in a separate series: “Continuous Integration and Delivery processes”.